Jackie Dean

 Dr Alyson Norman

-Research Group Member
+Research & Evidence Publications Group Member

 Alyson has been a Lecturer in Psychology at University of Plymouth, School of Psychology since 2011.
 Alyson runs the MPsych and MSc Clinical Psychology programmes as well as acting as module lead for some of the clinical modules.
 Alyson also works privately as a psychotherapist, her research interests include working with people with long term conditions, particularly those with appearance-altering conditions and brain injuries.
 Alyson has experience of working with clients and family members of those with acquired brain injuries, both in research and in clinical practice and is also a trustee for Headway Somerset.